magento/devdocs/src/compliance/privacy/pi-data-reference-m2.md

 ### Order data

-The `sales_order` and related tables contain the customer's name, billing and shipping addresses, and related data.
+The `sales_order` and related tables contain the customer name, billing and shipping addresses, and related data.

 #### `sales_order` table